 Our research focuses on the language and literacy development of young children, particularly dual language learners.
 We have several ongoing projects.
-The lab is supported by grants from the National Institute of Health, Foundation for Child Development, and Yolo Community Foundation.
+The lab is supported by grants from the National Institute of Health, Foundation for Child Development, Language Learning, and Yolo Community Foundation.

 Are you interested in working with us?
 We are looking for native Spanish-speaking, native Cantonese-speaking, and native English-speaking undergraduate and graduate students to work with us.
 Students can earn research credit in Education and HDP.
 It’s a great opportunity to gain valuable research experience and to work closely with a faculty mentor, as well as in a team setting.
 Hours are flexible.
 We also welcome any prospective graduate students!

 Bilingual Reading and the Brain Study

 With UCSF, we are in Year 3 of a large-scale 5-year neuroimaging study in looking at how children learning two languages learn to read from kindergarten to 3rd grade in immersion programs.
 Our participants include Spanish and Cantonese speakers learning to read in English and in their native languages, and English speakers learning to read in English as well as Spanish or Cantonese.
 The theoretical goal is to test and evaluate models of literacy acquisition through behavioral assessments and neuro-imaging techniques.
 In addition, we are studying the impact that learning multiple languages may have on cognition.
 Funded by NICHD.
 R01HD078351

 Collaborators: Dr. Fumiko Hoeft (UCSF), Dr. Ioulia Kovelman (University of Michigan), Dr. Genevieve Leung (University of San Francisco)

 Harnessing Parental Engagement to Reduce Summer Reading Loss

 We conducted a pilot parent engagement program during Summer 2017 to help reduce summer reading loss with Latino Dual Language Learners.
 We will start data analysis in the fall quarter and use this pilot data to apply for larger funding.
 Funded by UC Davis and FirstBooks.

 Bilinguals and Socio-Emotional Development

 With UC Berkeley, we are examining the relationship between bilingual proficiency and socio-emotional development with Spanish-speaking and Chinese-speaking immigrant preschoolers and their families.
-We are preparing for a large-scale data collection starting 2018.
+We are starting our large-scale data collection in the Greater Bay Area.

 Collaborators: Dr. Qing Zhou (UC Berkeley)